 Big Bear Lake

-The valley and mountains around it are full of hiking and biking trails waiting to be explored, and the “Big Bear Discovery Center” is the place to start your adventure.
+The valley and mountains around it are full of hiking and biking trails waiting to be explored.
+Many trails start near the “Big Bear Discovery Center”.

 We decided we want to enjoy a hike close to the lake, so we started by talking to the rangers.
 They were very friendly and helpful.
 They gave us a map of the area showing all the trails.
 They showed us how to walk from the Discovery Center to the Alpine Pedal Path - which runs adjacent to the lake.

 The best way to find this trail from the Discovery Center is to look for signs to the “Cougar Crest Trail” then turn left towards the lake.

 The trail is paved asphalt, which makes it popular with bikers too.
 It meanders through forest and meadows with many views of the lake.
 Along the trail, you can find many shady benches to catch your breath and admire nature.
 Close to the shoreline you can find picnic tables and barbeques (closed during fire season).

 This short - .5-mile loop is great for families with kids.
 It is a very easy hike in the middle of the forest.

 You can do this hike on your own or you can go with a volunteer naturist on a guided tour.
 As you walk, learn about the local plant life, wildlife, and some interesting historical facts.